 (Roy Jenkins, originally scheduled was postponed until next week)

-04/14/68 Roy Jenkins, British Chancellor of the Exchequer Of Great
+04/14/68 Roy Jenkins, British Chancellor of the Exchequer Of Great Britain

 04/28/68 Hubert H. Humphrey, Vice President Of The U.S.